 Fancy treating your outdoor space to something new?
 Our best wooden garden furniture buying guide is full of fantastic ideas.

 14. Opt for solar-powered lighting

 Good lighting is crucial when it comes to upping your garden's ambience.
 Plus, come night-time, it's important for seeing what you're doing and where you're going.
 But, if the idea of heavy-duty wiring puts you off, then why not consider an alternative...

 'Solar powered outdoor lighting is a fantastic option for a low maintenance garden when you want to illuminate a walkway,' says Jamie Moxey, Design Consultant at Dusk Lighting.

 'The energy-friendly option has been developed significantly over the years and there are now many affordable choices – there are now products which are both solar powered and motion-activated, with no external wiring required.'

 'These elements mean the light can be fixed to any suitable surface to illuminate your path and you never need to worry about turning the light off when you come back into the house.'

-Take a look at our best solar lights buying guide for more lovely designs.
+Our best solar lights buying guide has lots more lovely designs.